Tauima Aerodrome: History

 Morocco at the end of 1957, called a conference to negotiate an air agreement with Spain.
 The meetings were held from 2 to 11 December in Madrid, within the framework of tense relations between the two countries, motivated by events in Sidi Ifni, which were going to prevent the negotiations from prospering.

-In February, the Moroccan government unilaterally announced its intention for Royal Air Maroc to start flights between Tetouan and Nador on a provisional basis, using Tauima Aerodrome, as long as the air agreement with Spain is not signed.
-On 10 March 1958 the negotiations broke down and immediately afterwards the neighboring country prohibited the lines Tetuán-Melilla(Tauima) and Melilla(Tauima)-Málaga of the company Iberia.
-The Spanish government adopted the same measure against all those from Royal Air Maroc to Spain, while closing the airports of Tetouan and Melilla, still controlled, to civilian traffic by the Spanish army.
+In February, the Moroccan government unilaterally announced its intention for Royal Air Maroc to start flights between Tétouan and Nador on a provisional basis, using Tauima Aerodrome, as long as the air agreement with Spain is not signed.
+On 10 March 1958 the negotiations broke down and immediately afterwards the neighboring country prohibited the lines Tétouan-Melilla (Tauima) and Melilla (Tauima)-Málaga of the company Iberia.
+The Spanish government adopted the same measure against all those from Royal Air Maroc to Spain, while closing the airports of Tétouan and Melilla, still controlled, to civilian traffic by the Spanish army.

 When talks resumed, the Moroccan government accepted Spain's proposal that Spanish cabotage flights heading from the peninsula to Melilla (Tauima) be considered.
 Thus, once Tauima Aerodrome is handed over to the Alaouite authorities, goods and passengers bound for Melilla -with transit treatment- will not be subject to Moroccan customs and border controls. to be able To carry out this transit, transportation to and from the city of Melilla would be carried out with vehicles specially "sealed" by the authorities of the two countries.
-Morocco did not look favorably on this situation because it feared that Spain tried to get similar privileges with respect to Tetouan airport and the city of Ceuta.
+Morocco did not look favorably on this situation because it feared that Spain tried to get similar privileges with respect to Tétouan Airport and the city of Ceuta.

 In 1958, Tauima Aerodrome was still included in the investment plan for Spanish airports.

 Meanwhile, and after multiple studies, the Ministry of Finance would allocate 184 million for the construction of the new Melilla airport, but unfortunately, an agreement by the Council of Ministers assigned it to urgent military purposes, leaving its construction formally suspended.

 The alternative solution was to propose again a heliport in the equestrian area or in the Malla area or, failing that, build a runway barely 400 m long for landing and short takeoff aircraft, STOL.

 This situation was maintained until 1967, when the construction of an airport in the City of Melilla was included in the II economic and social development plan.
 The chosen plots of land, practically the only ones available, are parcels to the southwest of the city, close to the old Yasinem highway.
 The works are awarded in October 1967; The electrical radio installation was carried out in December 1968 and upon completion on 24 July 1969, the order by which the airport of the City of Melilla was open to civil, national and international passenger traffic.